Achievable logoAchievable logo

 Thesis

-Your thesis is the last sentence of your introduction and states your perspective on the topic given.
+Your thesis is the last sentence of your introduction.
+It states your perspective on the topic.

 A couple guidelines for writing your thesis:

-1. Don’t mention the prompt (saying things like “in the prompt’’ or “I agree with perspective two”).
-This destroys the narrative world that you’ve begun to create for your audience.
-You don’t want them to feel like they are at work, grading ACT essays.
-See the [Know your audience] chapter if you’d like a review on this idea.
+1. Don’t mention the prompt (for example, “in the prompt” or “I agree with perspective two”).
+That breaks the narrative you’ve started and reminds the reader they’re grading ACT essays.
+See the [Know your audience] chapter if you want a review of this idea.

 Consider the abilities of social media.
 A person that has moved across the country can see a post from an old friend and maintain some connection.
 Reddit groups of all flavors offer a community for just about anyone looking to connect and find ideas.
 I am a daily user of social media.
 However, when left unchecked, social media has detrimental effects, especially on young people.